 The primary way that we connect schools and veterans is through our veteran visit program.
-Below are some frequently asked questions that help explain more about what those look like, and if you have any questions for us or if you want to arrange for a visitor feel free to send a note to firstname.lastname@example.org.
+Below are some frequently asked questions that help explain more about what those look like, and if you have any questions for us, feel free to send a note to email@example.com.

 Are the visits in-person or virtual?

 Both!
 Depending on location, we will make the trip to be in-person whenever possible as we have found that this produces the most meaningful learning opportunities.
 If that option is not available, we can join classrooms remotely.

 How long are the visits?

 Generally speaking, our visits last anywhere between 45 minutes and 1 hour.
 Times can be adjusted based on individual circumstances.

 Do schools have to pay?